Skip to main contentSkip to navigation

 Recovery Point Objective: Why Image-First Preserves the Production State

-RPO is measured backward from the moment of failure.
-The two Buffalo-specific actions that push RPO backward are documented above: clicking Initialize from the NAS Navigator panel (wipes mdadm superblocks and overwrites XFS allocation group headers), and accepting an automatic RAID rebuild after a member drops offline (forces parity recalculation across weak surviving members and exposes the array to the 1 in 10^14 URE rate).
+Clicking Initialize from the NAS Navigator panel wipes mdadm superblocks and overwrites XFS allocation group headers.
+Accepting an automatic RAID rebuild after a member drops offline forces parity recalculation across weak surviving members and pushes them under sustained sequential load that can expose latent unrecoverable sectors on multi-TB arrays.

 Image-first offline reconstruction clones each member through write-blocked channels, freezes the array at intake state, and rebuilds virtually from the clones.
 The RPO stays fixed at the moment the drives arrive at our bench.
 No writes ever touch the original drives, which matters when an auditor or forensic reviewer later needs the media in its as-received condition.